fuglaro/valance/README.md

 # Valance
-A thin customisable PostgreSQL web interface, tuned for business applications.
+A thin and flexible PostgreSQL web interface, designed for business applications.

 Currently in research phase